GQP-TeamMassDEP/Mass_PFAS-Analysis/data/README.txt

 modeling_data: output from release risk, well exposure and source attribution pipelines.

-private_wells: contains anonymized data at the CBG level of private well samples.

 residential: contains raw and imputed data for the residential profile used in source attribution modeling.